 Open Access is crucial to our vision because it encourages dissemination and reduces inequalities in access to knowledge globally.
 We have published over 100 OA journal articles and 50 books, for example Tracing the Consequences of Child Poverty and The International Handbook of Health Literacy.

-Back to EDI Hub home.
+Back to our main EDI information page.